netdata/learn/docs/cloud/insights/metric-correlations.md

 ### Data

-Netdata is different than typical observability agents in that in addition to just collecting raw metric values, it will by default also assign an "[Anomaly Bit](/docs/agent/ml#anomaly-bit)" related to each collected metric each second that is a 0 for "normal" and 1 for "anomalous".
-This means that each metric also natively has an "[Anomaly Rate](/docs/agent/ml#anomaly-rate)" associated with it and as such MC can be ran against the raw metric values or their corresponding anomaly rates.
+Netdata is different than typical observability agents since, in addition to just collecting raw metric values, it will by default also assign an "[Anomaly Bit](/docs/agent/ml#anomaly-bit)" related to each collected metric each second.
+This bit will be 0 for "normal" and 1 for "anomalous".
+This means that each metric also natively has an "[Anomaly Rate](/docs/agent/ml#anomaly-rate)" associated with it and, as such, MC can be run against the raw metric values or their corresponding anomaly rates.

 **Note**: Read more [here](https://learn.netdata.cloud/guides/monitor/anomaly-detection) to learn more about the native anomaly detection features within netdata.